Programmer-Shivansh/ICPilot/docs/dfx-installation.md

 # DFINITY SDK (DFX) Installation Guide

-The ICP Web2 to Web3 Converter extension requires the DFINITY SDK (DFX) to deploy canisters to the Internet Computer.
+The ICPilot Web2 to Web3 Converter extension requires the DFINITY SDK (DFX) to deploy canisters to the Internet Computer.
 This guide provides instructions for installing DFX on different operating systems.

 ## Automatic Installation